How It Works

 Early Exit Reallocation

-When a investor exits the pool before reaching a payout milestone, their unused share may be reallocated to remaining investors, potentially increasing the returns available for the remaining investors.
+When an investor exits the fund before reaching a payout milestone, their uncollected growth may be reallocated to remaining investors, potentially increasing the fund available at each milestone age.

 Exit Rule applies: a portion of capital may be returned on exit.
 See disclosures for details.